 Agent Development – Emotional Intelligence

-Definition of the Emotional Intelligence
+Definition of Emotional Intelligence

 Defined as the ability to identify and manage your own emotions and the emotions of others.
 Every agent must develop a set of emotional intelligence skills required to better understand, empathize and negotiate with other people.

-The ability to recognize an emotion as it happens.
+The ability to recognize emotion as it happens.
 Recognizing its origin and the way it occurs in the mind.
 Therefore, when that step of emotion evaluation is achieved next one is to manage that emotion and put it in the desired domain.

 We often have a little control over our emotions.
 As a result, we are not aware of our emotions as they rule our thoughts and actions.
 They are not letting us find space to think about them.
 Therefore, once we find that piece of mind and manage to see real causing of our thoughts, we will be able to remove them and eventually turn them into positive ones.